wimmatthyssen/Azure-Bastion/README.md

  - **Upgrade-AzureBastion-Basic-SKU-to-Standard-SKU.ps1**

    More information about the script used to upgrade a bastion host from the Basic to the Standard SKU can be found on my blog: https://wmatthyssen.com/2022/10/04/azure-bastion-upgrade-basic-sku-to-standard-sku-with-azure-powershell/

+  - **Switch-AzureBastion-Standard-SKU-to-Basic-SKU.ps1**

+   More information about the script used to switch a bastion host from the Standard to the Basic SKU can be found on my blog: